PizzaMGx/obsidian_work/Work/Kredio/Kredio Fraud Check.md

 	Load Sanctions Entries
 	Load Profile Relationships

-OFAC Locations Checks:
+KYC OFAC Checks:
-- When User submits address
+- When User submits address (CustomerAddress model)
+	- Google Maps Api to validate the address
+	- Search Street field in LocationPartValue that the location_part.type == Address; Consider in the future adding A2 A3 ...
+	- Search City field in LocationPartValue that the location_part.type == City;
-	-  Search Location data in Locations
+	- Search State.name field in LocationPartValue that the location_part.type == State
+- When User Submits First Name, Last Name and DOB
+	- Search FirstName, LastName in Identity where AliasType == Name, NamePartValue.NamePartGroup.NamePartType == FirstName and Last Name
+- When User submits SSN, (ID Document)
+	- Check SSN field in OFACIDRegDocument.id_reg_doc_type that is in "SSN" and matches id_registration_no

 OFAC Report: